jolicode/Harvest-Forecast-tools/README.md

+This project is deprecated.
+See https://github.com/jolicode/forecast-tools for an alternative.

 # Harvest Forecast tools

 This projects contains several useful additions to [Harvest](https://www.getharvest.com/) and [Forecast](https://www.getharvest.com/forecast), two time tracking and scheduling applications: